cjoy/cs9318/notes/notes.md

 ## Apriori property
 * A frequent itemset is an itemset whose support is greater than the minimum support
 * **Apriori property**: any subsets of a frequent itemset are also frequent itemsets
-  * Set theory: **Anti-monotone** proporty of support -> Anny supersets of an infrequent itemset are also infrequent itemsets.
+  * Set theory: **Anti-monotone** proporty of support -> Any supersets of an infrequent itemset are also infrequent itemsets.
 * **Apriori pruning principles**: Any itemset which is infrequent, its superset should not be generated/tested.
 ## Apriori Algorithm
 * Perform level-wise candidate generation (ie. Ci)